Documentation Index

 MQTT

 Browse live data flowing through your broker.
-The MQTT app includes an MQTT Explorer for subscribing to topics and publishing test messages, and a Connected Clients view to see which devices are online.
+The MQTT app includes a Data Viewer for subscribing to topics and publishing test messages, and a Connected Clients view to see which devices are online.

 LoT Editor